wmbusmeters/wmbusmeters/README.md

 With an imst871a dongle: `wmbusmeters --listento=c1 auto`

-# Builds and runs on GNU/Linux and MacOSX (with recent XCode)
+# Builds and runs on GNU/Linux MacOSX (with recent XCode), and FreeBSD

 `make && make test`